pveentjer/pveentjer.github.io/_posts/2022-04-18-service-time-cut-in-half.md

 $$ R=\dfrac{S}{(1-\rho)}=\dfrac{0.10}{(1.0-0.90)}=1.0 $$ second.

 The next part we need to determine is the arrival rate based on the utilization and service time.
-So with an service time of 0.10 and a utilization of 0.90 we get the following arrival rate:
+So with a service time of 0.10 and a utilization of 0.90 we get the following arrival rate:

 $$ \lambda = \dfrac{S}{\rho} = \dfrac{0.1}{1-0.9} = 10 $$ requests/second.